-Driveways shall be a maximum of 12 feet wide at the street, running from the approved access road to the property line of the residence (not including driveway flare at street).
+Driveways shall be a maximum of 15 feet wide at the street, running from the approved access road to the property line of the residence (not including driveway flare at street).
 Duplex or shared driveways shall be a maximum of 20 feet wide at the street.
 Driveways shall be constructed of concrete.
-Colored concrete is preferred.
+Colored concrete is preferred, but asphalt is also acceptable.
 The only approved access for construction of a residence will be over the approved driveway for the lot.